About Malibu Beaches

 Malibu is home to 27 miles of scenic beauty stretching along the coastline—so it’s no wonder many celebrities and entertainment and business elites call this serene and sun-soaked beach paradise home.

-The oceanfront properties along this beautiful slice of SoCal are highly exclusive and sought-after by families for its top-rated schools, as well as by the rich and famous seeking secluded sanctuaries.
+The oceanfront properties and beachfront homes along this beautiful slice of SoCal are highly exclusive and sought-after by families for its top-rated schools, as well as by the rich and famous seeking secluded sanctuaries.

 With so much coastline to choose from, it can be difficult to navigate the fluctuating home prices throughout each community.
 Each neighborhood boasts its own character and lifestyle, ranging from small, private beaches to expansive sandy shorelines.
 However, no matter which Malibu beachside community you opt to call home, you’re sure to be surrounded by unparalleled beauty.